mtgred/netrunner/README.md

 ## Usage

-Launch the server:
+To launch the server:

 ```
 $ coffee server.coffee
 ```

-Compile and watch Clojurescript files:
+To compile and watch Clojurescript files:

 ```
 $ lein cljsbuild auto dev
 ```

-Launch a Browser REPL:
+To launch a Clojurescript Browser nREPL:

 ```
 $ lein repl